-The River itself is full of cruising ships and rail lines which run along the banks.
-But high above the River are the famous medieval castles.
+The river itself is full of cruising ships and rail lines which run along the banks.
+But high above the Rhine are the famous medieval castles.
 Most of them were originally built by noblemen who used the position of their lands to impose tolls on the passing ships along the river.
 One castle that stands out among the rest is the Marksburg Castle, above the town of Braubach.
-Out of the 40 castles found along the upper half of the Middle Rhine, Marksburg is the only one that historically was never destroyed by an attack.
+Out of the 40 castles found along the upper half of the Middle Rhine, Marksburg is the only one was never destroyed by an attack.
 Surprisingly this castle was used as a fortress for protection, rather than the typical summer residence for royal families.
-Unfortunately, over time many of the Rhine River Castles have wasted away, but in the 19th century a large number of them were restored, when the timeless beauty of the valley was rediscovered by a variety of European artists.
+Unfortunately, over time many of the Rhine River Castles have wasted away, but in the 19th century a large number of them were restored, when European artists rediscovered the timeless beauty of the valley.